About Me

 The main goal of my research is to make new contributions in these areas, in order to advance our understanding of enumerative geometry.
 In particular, I am looking to develop techniques that work in noncompact settings, which would allow us to reason about moduli spaces and their invariants using local arguments.
 Typical examples of such noncompact spaces are crepant resolutions of singularities appearing in the threefold minimal model program, which I studied during my PhD and afterwards.

-Currently I am working on a project involving differential-geometric deformation theory, in order to understand analytic open neighbourhoods of moduli spaces.
 I am also looking into noncommutative projective geometry, together with other members of the working group in Luxembourg.

 Papers